egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 (that is DNSSEC-secured) as well as having all my private DNS and its reverse IP also to be all DNSSEC-validated.

-Our end-goal should be simple: to have a a workstation with DNSSEC validation enabled as "absolutely always" that works for home, enterprise and Internet Cafe.
+Our end-goal should be simple: to have a workstation with DNSSEC validation enabled as "absolutely always" that works for home, enterprise and Internet Cafe.
 (Keep in mind, no ISP providers want this).